maryannbanks/www.gittip.com/README.md

 Installation
 ============

-Thanks for hacking on Gittip!
+Thanks for hacking on Gratipay!
 Be sure to review [CONTRIBUTING](https://github.com/gittip/www.gittip.com/blob/master/CONTRIBUTING.md#readme) as well if that's what you're planning to do.